15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 11. Address Common Objections

-You should have an idea of the most common objections customers have that stop them from making a purchase.
-Get ahead of these objections by addressing them on your product pages, or even during checkout.
+You will have an idea of the most common objections customers have that stop them from making a purchase.

-You could answer common objections in your product description, or directly address them in an FAQ section.
+Answer common objections in your product description, or directly address them in an FAQ section.
 You could also do this via a chat bubble that provides automatic answers to common questions.

 12. Avoid Hidden Costs